 Enter the inbound SMTP ssl cipher you want to use.
 [RC4-SHA:RC4-MD5:ALL]> MEDIUM:HIGH:-SSLv2:-aNULL:@STRENGTH

-Set GUI, INBOUND, OUTBOUND as needed for each cipher.
+Note: Set the GUI, INBOUND, and OUTBOUND as needed for each cipher.

-Tip: SSL Version 3.0 (RFC-6101) is an obsolete and an insecure protocol.
-There is a vulnerability in SSLv3 CVE-2014-3566 known as Padding Oracle On Downgraded Legacy Encryption (POODLE) attack, Cisco bug ID CSCur27131.
-The recommendation is to to disable SSLv3 while you change the ciphers and use TLS only, and select option 3 (TLS v1).
-Review the provided Cisco bug ID CSCur27131 for complete details.
+Tip: Secure Sockets Laver (SSL) Version 3.0 (RFC-6101) is an obsolete and insecure protocol.
+There is a vulnerability in SSLv3 CVE-2014-3566 known as Padding Oracle On Downgraded Legacy Encryption (POODLE) attack, which is tracked by Cisco bug ID CSCur27131.
+Cisco recommends that you disable SSLv3 while you change the ciphers, use Transport Layer Security (TLS) only, and select option 3 (TLS v1).
+Refer to Cisco bug ID CSCur27131 for complete details.

 Save the SMA configuration file to your local computer.